 Step 4 – Let’s build your business website

 If you are working with me, this is where my experience really shines.
-Based on your branding guidelines (discussed in Step1), I’ll build a website that it’s faithful to your own business identity while keeping into consideration digital marketing best practices (including but not limited to SEO and UX).
+Based on your branding guidelines (discussed in Step1), I’ll build a website faithful to your own business identity while keeping into consideration digital marketing best practices (including but not limited to SEO and UX).
 And therefore, giving you the best chances to be found online and convert visitors into paying customers.

 This is my Website Building Package – It covers all the steps described in this post.
 For only £200!(*)